Sports in Indianapolis: Motorsports

 Formula One cars wind through the infield of the Indianapolis Motor Speedway at the start of the 2003 United States Grand Prix.

-Indianapolis Motor Speedway hosts one of the most famous and prestigious auto races in the world, the Indianapolis 500.
+Indianapolis Motor Speedway hosts the Indianapolis 500, one of the most famous and prestigious auto races in the world.
 It is the world's most attended single-day sporting event.
 Also during May before the Indianapolis 500 the Speedway also uses the road course to run the IndyCar Grand Prix.
 Both races are a part of the IndyCar Series.
 The Speedway also hosts NASCAR's Brickyard 400.
 It has also previously hosted rounds on the Formula 1 and Moto GP calendars with, United States Grand Prix from 2000 to 2007, and Red Bull Indianapolis GP from 2008 to 2015 respectively.

 Indianapolis is also the central base of several IndyCar racing teams, including Andretti Global, Arrow McLaren, Chip Ganassi Racing, Ed Carpenter Racing, Dreyer & Reinbold Racing, Juncos Hollinger Racing, and Rahal Letterman Lanigan Racing.